Luke-Wilson/blog/source/_posts/Playing-nice-with-the-MEAN-stack-pt1.md

 });
 {% endcodeblock %}

-getMessages uses Angular's built-in $http service to send a GET request to the server at <code>/api/messages</code>, and then wait and return the response. postMessage POSTs a message to the server, waits and then returns the response.
+getMessages uses AngularJS's built-in $http service to send a GET request to the server at <code>/api/messages</code>, and then wait and return the response. postMessage POSTs a message to the server, waits and then returns the response.
 All the other logic will be sorted out on the server in server.js...

 {% codeblock server/server.js %}
 ...